php-fig/fig-standards/bylaws/003-membership.md

 Also, whilst not full members themseleves, they have the ability to start any vote (just as any member project), but not cast any votes.
-However it should be noted that any vote started by one FIG secretary must be managed and tallied by a different secretary to ensure impartiality.
+However it should be noted that any vote started by one FIG Secretary must be managed and tallied by a different secretary to ensure impartiality.

 ### Selection: